Give users an address at another domain

 - You can't add a domain name that's associated with another Google account.
 You must first remove the domain from the other account.

-- Users must still sign in to their Google accounts using their primary domain address.
-They also use their primary address to do things like sync with mobile devices and share Google Docs and Sites.
+- Users must still sign in to their Google accounts using their original domain address.
+They also use their original address to do things like sync with mobile devices and share Google Docs and Sites.

 - You can add up to 30 email aliases for each user.